koganei/llm-code-review/README.md

 - `maxNewTokens`: The max_tokens to generate a review comment.
 - `logLevel`: The log level to print logs.

-As you might know, a model of HuggingFace has limitation of the maximum number of input tokens.
+As you might know, a model of OpenAI has limitation of the maximum number of input tokens.
 So we have to split the diff of a pull request into multiple chunks, if the size of the diff is over the limitation.
 We can tune the chunk size based on the model we use.